sgaragagghu/QtXdagWallet/README.md

 		(3) Set the build dir
 			(Project --> Build)
-			Click the project button in the Qt Creator 4.2.0 and Configure the Build Options£¬DISABLE the Shadow Build
+			Click the project button in the Qt Creator 4.2.0 and Configure the Build OptionsÂ£Â¬DISABLE the Shadow Build

 		(4) Copy your Xdag Wallet File (if you already have an Xdag Wallet Account JUST FOR DEVELOPMENT) copy your xdag wallet file for development to the  relative path "QtXdagWallet\qt\QtXdagWallet"